robstave/angular2-training/session-six/page3.md

 ```
 But everything is so coupled and the child component depends on the parent having that chicken around.

-Instead, what if we could just indicate in the url the chicken id and have routing set up so that
+Instead, what if we could just indicate the chicken id as a parameter in the url and have routing set up so that
 a certain path indicates the comoponent....any component.
 Let the router figure it out and just use this over and over.

 ```html